nimbix/jardoc/docs/kns_apps_tutorial.md

 ![GlobalProcess](img/apps_tutorial/SuperNimbix.svg)

-Note: it is assumed that the user is already familliar with Jarvice Push to Compute (P2C).
-Please refer to [apps tutorial](apps_tutorial.md).
+Note: It is assumed that the user is familiar with Jarvice Push to Compute (P2C).
+For more information, please refer to [apps tutorial](apps_tutorial.md).

 Note 2: This tutorial assumes that the user is building applications based on `appdefversion` version `2`.